Current Market Solutions

 Nowadays there is a wide variety of solutions that deliver content in very different ways, you no longer need a highly specialized and expensive hardware solution to get high-quality content on your video wall.

 Tip 4: Pay Attention to Size, Layout, Shape and Aspect Ratio

-Physical space and location plays an important role in determining the layout and size of a video wall.
-Designers must consider a very important aspect before deciding the layout the video wall: the aspect ratio of the content.
+Physical space and location play an important role in determining the layout and size of a video wall.
+Designers must consider a very important aspect of deciding the layout the video wall: the aspect ratio of the content.